-At least 51% of the UCITS fund's assets must be invested in equities of European issuers.
+2. Up to 20% of the UCITS fund's assets may be invested in equities.
 Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB.
-2. Up to 20% of the UCITS fund's assets may be invested in interest-bearing securities.
-Promissory note loans shall be attributed to the investment limit applicable for interest-bearing securities.
-Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities as defined in sentence 1.

 3. Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
 Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB.